 Is the Mindvalley All Access Pass worth it?
 And who is Mindvalley for?

 I spent the last few years immersing myself in everything Mindvalley has to offer.
-Some of it is great, but some things can be improved.

 What is Mindvalley?